Life lesson from a poem

 Even when your business is doing well, never believe in the mantra that ‘if it ain’t broke, don’t fix it’.
 Sometimes you need to make the changes even when things are going well just to keep ahead of competition and avoid collapse.

-As a business owner you don’t have to know the answers to all questions, so get professional help if in doubt http://www.enterprisedoctors.com/management-consulting-for-small-businesses-the-vision-of-the-future/
+As a business owner you don’t have to know the answers to all questions, so get professional help if in doubt you may be interested in this article

 Everyone will remember Nokia and Blackberry in the mobile phone industry.
 They were leaders in the sector and felt comfortable at the ‘top’.
 I bet they thought, ‘if it ain’t broke, why fix it’.
 The result, both are now case studies in how you can get your strategies wrong.
 To be fair to both companies, they are now doing more in the information technology sector rather than the ultra competitive mobile handset industry.

-Nokia was once one of the most profitable companies to come out of Finland, but only had revenue of €22billion and a loss of €500 million in 2018.
+Nokia was once one of the most profitable companies to come out of Finland in the 1990’s, but had revenue of €22billion and a loss of €500 million in 2018.
 Continuous improvement is important especially when your business is still enjoying great success.
 Apple Inc. learned this lesson the hard way in the 1980’s and 90’s.
 At at December 2019, it has released more than 10 versions of its iconic iPhone in 12 years ( first iPhone was launched June 2007).
 The company has sold over 2.5 billion iPhones and keep captivating the customers.
+Innovation is a continuous process.

 Small consistent steps are better than the hope of one day to make big giant steps, they are better than no steps at all.